Film speed test – use just 2 sheets of film – no densitometers

 Using just 2 sheets of Ilford FP4 film I was able to determine that my personal exposure index is 64 ISO.
-Normal development is achieved (for me) at 10 minutes using my usual dilution and agitation methods consistent with my film processing procedures.
+I achieve normal development at 10 minutes.
+This accounts for my usual dilution and agitation methods consistent with all my film processing procedures

 I have only used my results here as an example of the process.
-Your results may vary significantly and that’s to be expected.
+Expect your results to be different from mine.

 Having conducted my film speed test for my personal exposure index and normal development I can now go about photographing with my new stock of Ilford FP4.
 This gives me a genuine basis to compare results of my images with other films I have used and to observe characteristics particular to this film and developer combination.

 Conclusion: Film speed tests are necessary to understand how to best manipulate your creative materials – your photographic film and paper.